CreasolTech/DomBusGateway/README.md

 * _dombusgateway_conf.py_: configuration file

-* _dombusgateway_conf_local.py_: configuration file that will never be overwritten from the GitHub repository: this is the right place to store your local configuration
+* _dombusgateway_conf_local.py_: local configuration file with custom configuration: this is the right place to store your local configuration, saving a copy of this file that should be restored in case of software update.

 * _data/_: directory, created if not existing, where list of DomBus modules and configuration is saved and restored